oapicf/pinterest-sdk/clients/typescript/generated/docs/AudiencesApi.md

   adAccountId: "4",
     // Unique identifier of an audience
   audienceId: "4",
-    // The audience to be updated. (optional)
+    // The audience to be updated.
   audienceUpdateRequest: ,
 };